For even as love crowns you so shall he

 Divorce could be one of the worst experiences of your life.
 It could be a journey plagued by fear, doubt, stress, anxiety, rage, and regret.
 It could make you feel bitter, victimized, or vengeful.

-Or, divorce can be a pivotal in your life, one where you crack, unfurl, emerge, root, and grow.
-Every day, you can keep taking steps and calmly making decisions that follow thoughtful introspection.
-You can be compassionate, feel empowered, and be a spiritual warrior.
+Or, divorce could be a pivotal transition that challenges you to learn and grow.
+Every day, you can take steps and make decisions that are soul-centered.
+You can be compassionate, empowered, and a spiritual warrior.

 You have a choice.

 Many people default to destruction and despair.
-But it isn’t the only option.
-You can have a peaceful divorce and cultivate a purposeful new life.
+It isn’t the only option.
+You can have a soul-centered divorce and cultivate a vital sustainable new life.

 What is a soul-centered divorce?